Mission Driven: Education, Research, Patient Care, and Community Partnership

 Who We Are

-At Duke University School of Medicine, we are a dynamic, diverse community of scholars, educators, clinicians, scientists, and learners dedicated to advancing health and wellness through education, research, patient care, and community partnership.
+At Duke University School of Medicine, we are a dynamic community of scholars, educators, clinicians, scientists, learners, and staff dedicated to advancing health and wellness through education, research, patient care, and community partnership.
 Established in 1930, we have grown to become one of the nation’s leading medical schools, renowned for its innovative curriculum, cutting-edge research, and commitment to excellence in clinical care.

 We are driven by a commitment to improving human health.
 We achieve this through a unique blend of rigorous academic programs, pioneering scientific discovery, and compassionate patient care.

-Central to our mission is a steadfast commitment to equity, diversity, and inclusion.
+Central to our mission is a steadfast commitment to respect for and inclusion of people from all backgrounds.
 These principles are essential to achieving institutional excellence and fostering a vibrant, supportive community where everyone feels welcomed, valued, empowered, and included.
 The rich variety of backgrounds, interests, experiences, and perspectives that make up the School of Medicine creates an environment in which innovation and excellence thrive.

 We are deeply committed to serving our community.
-Through partnerships with local organizations and global initiatives, we strive to reduce health disparities and improve health equity and access to care for all populations.
+Through partnerships with local organizations and global initiatives, we strive to improve access and quality of care for all populations.

-Education, research, patient care, and community partnership come together at Duke University School of Medicine to create a healthier, more equitable world.
+Education, research, patient care, and community partnership come together at Duke University School of Medicine to create a healthier world.
 We are proud of our legacy and excited about the future as we continue to lead in health care education and innovation.

 Education & Training Snapshot